mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 See `./week_3_challenge/README.md`.

-I had to re-read several sections and teh instructions to complete the challenge, because I thought it was more complicated -- it was at the end quite easy.
+I had to re-read several sections and the instructions to complete the challenge, because I thought it was more complicated -- it was at the end quite easy.

 Original, to be modified: